-Figure 3.30 Firmware Page
+Figure 3.27 Firmware Page

 Attribute Description Firmware Updates Update Firmware Firmware updates are available, free of charge, on the RLE Technologies website.
-When new firmware is available, download the file from the website and upload the WiNG-MGR main firmware file here.
-Make sure you are using v2 firmware on a WiNG-MGR v2.
-Firmware designed for a WiNG-MGR v1 is not compatible with a WiNG-MGR v2, and WiNG-MGR v2 firmware CANNOT be loaded onto a WiNG-MGR v1.
-System Administration n Upload A Configuration File Use this menu option to upload a system configuration file to the WiNG-MGR.
+When new firmware is available for the WiNG-MGR, download the file from the website and upload the WiNG-MGR main firmware file here.
+System Administration on .
+Upload A Configuration File Use this menu option to upload a system configuration file to the WiNG-MGR.
 This is a particularly useful option if you're configuring more than one WiNG-MGR and would like them to have the same settings, or if you've updated the firmware on your unit and need to re-upload your current system configuration file.
-It is important to note that you CANNOT upload a configuration file from a WiNG-MGR v1 into a WiNG-MGR v2.
-As an alternative, you can download the sensor CSV file from a WiNG-MGR v1 and upload it to a WiNG-MGR v2 via the Admin > Sensors page.
-Not all the configuration settings will transfer, but the sensor names and their locations will upload.

-Table 3.19 Firmware Configuration Options

-Attribute Description Download System Configuration File If you are going to update the firmware on a WiNG-MGR, you should always download the configuration file first.
+Download System Configuration File If you are going to update the firmware on a WiNG-MGR, you should always download the configuration file first.
 This provides you with a backup of your current configuration, just in case something happens during the update process.
 If you're configuring more than one WiNG-MGR and would like them to have the same settings, you can configure one unit, download the configuration file, and then upload it to another WiNG-MGR.
 Use this button to download this unit's configuration file.

+Table 3.18 Firmware Configuration Options

-Reset to Factory Defaults If you should need to restore your WiNG-MGR to its factory default settings, click this button.
-Check the Reset TCP/IP checkbox to reset the IP address to the default of 10.0.0.188, otherwise your network configuration settings will not be reset.
+Attribute Description Reset to Factory Defaults If you should need to restore your WiNG-MGR to its factory default settings, click this button.
 NOTE - Clicking the Reset Factory Default button will overwrite all system and sensor settings you have established within the WiNG-MGR, and will erase all logged data within the unit.
 Exit to Bootloader Click this link to access the WiNG-MGR's bootloader.
 This feature should be reserved for system updates and troubleshooting, and should only be accessed by individuals with the technical knowledge to use this feature.
-Manager Radio Optio ns Update Firmware The WiNG-MGR requires multiple firmware files.
+Manager Radio Options Update Firmware The WiNG-MGR requires multiple firmware files.
 When new firmware is available for the WiNG-MGR radio, download the file from the website and upload the WiNG-MGR radio file here.

-Table 3.19 Firmware Configuration Options
+Table 3.18 Firmware Configuration Options

-3.8.3 Sensors
+3.7.3 Sensors